Visitor Policy Update 11/21/2022

 At Lowell General Hospital and Circle Health, we want to ensure that you are Safe with Us.
-Our visitor policy will be updated beginning Monday March 1, 2021 as follows to ensure the health and safety of our patients, staff and community:
+Please review our visitor policy below to ensure the health and safety of our patients, staff and community:

-- All Support Persons will be screened for symptoms of COVID-19 when entering any Lowell General Hospital or Circle Health facility.
-In addition, each Support Person will be asked to perform hand hygiene and will be given a new hospital-issued facial covering on entry.
-The Support Person must wear the facial covering at all times during their visit, including while in the patient’s room.
+- All visitors/support persons will be screened for symptoms of COVID-19 when entering any Lowell General Hospital or Circle Health facility.
+In addition, each visitor/support person will be asked to perform hand hygiene and will be given a new hospital-issued facial covering on entry.
+All visitors/support persons must wear the facial covering at all times during their visit, including while in the patient’s room.

-- Visiting hours at Lowell General Hospital will be 1:00 pm to 7:00 pm, 7 days a week for adult patients.
+- Visiting hours at Lowell General Hospital are 10:00am to 8:00pm, 7 days a week for adult patients.

-- Labor and Delivery and Post-Partum Units: No hour limitations for designated support person
+- Emergency Department: No hour limitations for visitor/support person

 - The cafeteria at both hospital campuses remain closed to the public at this time.
-We encourage Support Persons to eat before they visit and request that they do not bring outside food or beverages into the hospital or outpatient locations.
+We encourage visitors/support persons to eat before they visit and request that they do not bring outside food or beverages into the hospital or outpatient locations.

-- We ask that each patient’s Support Person limits their travel throughout the hospital to just to and from the location the patient is being treated.
-Support Persons will be directed to the patient’s room or outpatient location upon arrival and asked to travel directly to the exit following their visit.
+- We ask that each patient’s visitor/support person(s) limit their travel throughout the hospital to just to and from the location the patient is being treated.
+Visitors/support persons will be directed to the patient’s room or outpatient location upon arrival and asked to travel directly to the exit following their visit.

 - We will continue to offer virtual visits for patients’ loved ones via Zoom and other technologies and encourage patients to speak to their medical care team about options to stay connected to loved ones during their stay.

-Please note that patients with confirmed or suspected COVID-19 will not be able to have inpatient visitors at this time with the exception of our end of life guidelines.
+Please note that patients with confirmed or suspected COVID-19 will not be able to have inpatient visitors at this time with the exception of our end-of-life care guidelines.